oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/first_level_menu.rst

 The homepage that is shown when a buyer navigates to the web store is configured by the very first node created in the web catalog (**homepage node**).

-The first level of the main menu in the front store is represented by **root content nodes** in the management console.
+The first level of the main menu in the storefront is represented by **root content nodes** in the management console.

-Front Store:
+Storefront:

 .. image:: /user_guide/img/marketing/web_catalogs/FirstLevelMenuFrontStore.png